-‘Vanderpump Rules’ Fans React To Tom Schwartz’ Brutal, Shocking Fight With Wife Katie Maloney
+‘Vanderpump Rules’ Fans React To Tom Schwartz’s Shocking Fight With Wife Katie Maloney

 In a confessional, Katie noted that Tom hadn’t spoken to her in such an aggressive way since last year’s disastrous cast trip to Mexico, but this time he was “being mean and degrading” in front of all of their friends.

-Following the episode, Vanderpump Rules fans had a lot to say about Schwartz’ “disgusting” behavior.
+Following the episode, Vanderpump Rules fans had a lot to say about Schwartz’s “disgusting” behavior.
 In comments on Katie’s Instagram page, some viewers said they would never be able to forgive him for the things he said to his wife.

 “The way Tom spoke to you was really hard to watch,” one Vanderpump Rules fan wrote to Katie.
 “I hope you know that you shouldn’t ever have to put up with that.”